Miura 5: Design

 The Miura 5 has been designed to reuse the majority of the technology developed for the preceding Miura 1.
 However, many of these technologies will be refined substantially to incorporate lessons learnt with the earlier rocket.
 New design elements include the propellant tanks and engine; it remains a liquid fuel rocket.
 Many elements of the Miura 5, including the propulsion system, structures, and avionics development, will be designed and produced in-house.

-The Miura 5 is to be propelled by a single TEPREL-C turbopump engine, unlike its predecessor, which used a pressurized tank cycle instead.
+Miura 5 is to be propelled by a single TEPREL-C turbopump engine, unlike its predecessor, which used a pressurized tank cycle instead.

 A key feature of the Miura 5 is its reusable first stage.
 The recovery process shall employ a combination of engine thrust and parachutes.
 While furnished with a larger parachute arrangement to account for the larger scale of the Miura 5, the various subsystems controlling the recovery are identical those used on the Miura 1.
 The launcher's reuse capabilities have reportedly been scaled as to permit each rocket to be launched a maximum of three times.

 The Miura 5 was originally envisioned to have a lift capacity of 150 kilograms; in comparison to Vega, Arianespace’s smallest launcher, it was to be capable of carrying roughly one-tenth of the payload.
 It is specifically intended for the launching of small satellites into low Earth orbit (LEO).
 However, mid-way through the design process, the Miura 5's lift capacity was doubled in response to formal recommendations produced by the ESA in 2018.
 It will be typically operated as a two stage launcher, although provisions will be made for individual rockets to be expandable to three stages when a greater lift capacity or altitude is required.